curityio/getting-started-authenticator/README.md

 - jq (https://jqlang.github.io/jq/download/),
 - a license for the Curity Identity Server, such as a trial license.

-You should put the license into a `license.json` file in the `example` directory.
+You should put the license into a `license.json` file in the `deployment` directory.
 The license should grant access to the plugin SDK and the Hypermedia Authentication API.
 You can get a license from the [Curity Developer Portal](https://developer.curity.io/).

 If you want to test the authenticator from a native app you will also need a mobile development environment: